Avijit-Datta/Task-Manager-WordPress-Plugin/README.md

 4. Activate the plugin

 ## Usage
-1. Click the "To-Do Lists" button in the admin bar
+1. Click the "Task Manager" button in the admin bar
-2. Create new lists using the form
+2. Create new task lists using the form
 3. Add tasks to your lists
 4. Drag to reorder tasks
 5. Check items when completed